ichabodcole/ComfyUI-Ichis-Pack/docs/sessions/2025-09-07-csv-tag-sampler.md

 Context
-- Add a new ComfyUI node to sample random image tags from a CSV keyed by image path and category.
+- Add a new ComfyUI node to sample random image tags from metadata keyed by image path and category.

 Scope & Objectives
-- Implement node: read CSV, filter by image and optional categories, sample random tags between min/max.
+- Implement node: read metadata, filter by image and optional categories, sample random tags between min/max.
 - Register node and add unit tests with deterministic seeds.
 - Keep implementation lightweight and follow repo conventions.